harissonsofia/design/FutureFeatures.md

 ## Optimization and JIT library

-WebAssembly's JIT interface will likely be fairly low-level, exposing general-purpose primitives rather than higher-level functionality.
+WebAssembly's Just-in-Time compilation (JIT) interface will likely be fairly low-level, exposing general-purpose primitives rather than higher-level functionality.
 Still, there is a need for higher-level functionality, and for greater flexibility than the WebAssembly spec can provide.
 An optimization and JIT library that would run inside WebAssembly and provide support and higher-level features would fit this need very well.

 Such a library wouldn't be part of the WebAssembly spec itself, but it's relevant to discuss here because features that we can expect to address in the